Blank & Jensen Revive Health Workers’ Humanity

 by Patricia L. Morin

 “The Line” is a heartache to watch.
-This beautifully crafted docu-drama by Jessica Blank and Erik Jensen focuses on individual actors, in a confessional-style frame, who play real-life Covid health workers.
-Blank and Jensen interviewed seven First Responders working in New York City at the beginning of the pandemic.
+This beautifully crafted docu-drama by Jessica Blank and Erik Jensen focuses on individual actors in emotional confessions, as they play real-life Covid health workers.
+Blank and Jensen interview seven First Responders working in New York City at the beginning of the pandemic.
 These heroes put their lives on The Line to save thousands from suffering and death.

 A New York Public Theater production, compiled from hundreds of interviews, these workers tell us in turn the roles they played to save lives.
 Director Blank chooses diverse personalities to represent a variety of responders.
 They each touch a chord, pulling us into their lives as witnesses of anguish and terror.
 It’s hard to believe these are actors and not the actual health workers—they are so passionate.